Amosel/interview-questions/Blockchain-Basics.md

 **Q1:** Explain the difference between a public and a private blockchain.

+The main difference between private and public blockchain is access, but also it is safe to assume that a private blockchain will be permissioned and a public one will most likely be a permissionless one.
+As a rule of thumb the less restrictive a blockchain the higher the magnitude of its complexity will be.
+We are going to assume from now on that private is inherently permissioned and vice versa.
+A permissioned blockchain will restrict access.
+So for example, user can be restricted from accessing the blockchain data as a whole, restricted from inspecting some transaction, or some data in a transaction, as well as just restricted from issuing some or all transactions.
+A public blockchain (which we will regards as a permissionless one) is fundamentally different because there is no notion of permission what so ever.
+What that means is that it is fundamentally different, that is to say that the it is more different that it is similar to a private blockchain.
+In order to match the same security assurances a private blockchain provides, a public blockchain must be decentalised and in order to be decentralized.
+In comparison with centralized, A decentralized network require a lot  order to provide the similar security assurances.
+And in such the simpler the implementation of a blockchain the easier it is to provide speed and security.

 **Q2:** How do blocks in a blockchain ensure data integrity and immutability?

 **Q3:** How do sidechains work, and what are their primary purposes?